mlinnen/halloweenscare/FogMachine/README.md

 to actually control the fog machine as long as you adhere to the following specifications:

 * The device supports configuring a **root** topic.
 This will allow all commands to the device to be prefixed.
+* The device knows how long the Fog Machine needs to charge between each fog release.
+* The device ignores commands to turn on the fogger if it has not fully charged yet.

 ## MQTT Topics and Messages